-\begin{remark}[General causal parameters and data cleaning] Corollary~\ref{cor:CI_inid} holds, as stated, for a broad class of semiparametric estimands such as the average elasticity and nonparametric estimands such as heterogeneous treatment effects.
+\begin{remark} Corollary~\ref{cor:CI_inid} holds for a broad class of semiparametric estimands such as the average elasticity and nonparametric estimands such as heterogeneous treatment effects.
 Moreover, it holds for not only the data cleaning and estimation procedure that we propose, but for any data cleaning and estimation procedure satisfying its weak conditions. \end{remark}

-The individual rate conditions $\Rc(\hgamma)\rightarrow 0$ and $\Rc(\halpha)\rightarrow 0$ as well as the product rate condition $\{n \Rc(\hgamma) \Rc(\halpha) \}^{1/2}\rightarrow 0$ suffice for Gaussian approximation with standard deviation $\sigma n^{-1/2}$, generalizing the main result in \cite{chernozhukov2021simple} to the harder setting with corrupted and i.n.i.d. data.
+The rate conditions $\Rc(\hgamma)\rightarrow 0$, $\Rc(\halpha)\rightarrow 0$ , and $\{n \Rc(\hgamma) \Rc(\halpha) \}^{1/2}\rightarrow 0$ suffice for Gaussian approximation with standard deviation $\sigma n^{-1/2}$, generalizing the main result in \cite{chernozhukov2021simple} to the harder setting with corrupted and i.n.i.d. data.
 These rate conditions are in terms of a more general norm than previous work because of matrix completion in the data cleaning step.
 Nonetheless, we recover a familiar product rate condition from semiparametric theory.
 The conditions solve the two remaining theoretical challenges.
 First, they provide a framework to translate an on-average data cleaning guarantee into a data cleaning-adjusted confidence interval for the causal parameter, by using generalized norms.
 Second, they ensure that the standard deviation is $\sigma n^{-1/2}$ as long as the \textit{product} of error-in-variable rates (and hence the product of data cleaning rates) is of order $n^{-1/2}$.
-In summary, they allow for causal inference at rates faster than matrix completion, which will be essential for the leading application, where we desire precision for the population while maintaining privacy for individuals.
+In summary, they allow for causal inference at rates faster than matrix completion, which is essential to achieving precision for the population while maintaining privacy for individuals.